-Lumpectomy is the removal of the abnormal cells or tumor in the breast.
+Lumpectomy is the removal of abnormal cells or tumor.
 It is also called breast-conserving therapy or breast-conserving surgery (BCS).
-In a lumpectomy, only the tumor with an area of normal tissue will be removed.
+In a lumpectomy, only the tumor with an area of normal-looking tissue is removed.
 The rest of your breast is left alone.
-Extra tissue is removed around the tumor to create a cancer-free area.
+Extra tissue is removed around the tumor to create a cancerfree area.
 This cancer-free area is called a surgical margin.
 Having a surgical margin will decrease the chance that cancer may return in that area of the breast.
 You may have more than one surgery to ensure all of the cancer was removed.